telerik/kendo-ui-core/docs/controls/editors/editor/how-to/resize-editor-by-dragging.md

 # Resize the Editor By Dragging

-This example demonstrates how to resize the Kendo UI Editor by dragging its bottom-right corner.
+The example below demonstrates how to resize the Kendo UI Editor by dragging its bottom-right corner.

 ###### Example